 Flames start fast, hang on to beat host Oilers 4-3

+EDMONTON — It is already the best start for the Calgary Flames in a dozen years.

-EDMONTON — Michael Stone had a goal and two assists as the Calgary Flames got a bit of revenge for last season’s playoff ousting by Edmonton, defeating the Oilers 4-3 on Saturday.
+Defenceman Michael Stone had a goal and two assists as the Flames got a bit of revenge for last season’s playoff ousting by Edmonton, defeating the Oilers 4-3 on Saturday.

-Mikael Backlund, Nazem Kadri and Andrew Mangiapan also scored for the Flames, who improved to 2-0.

 It was the first time since the 2009-2010 season that the Flames have won their first two games of the NHL regular season.

+Kadri said the way the Flames withstood an Oilers comeback attempt was a positive sign.

+“I am happy with the way we played,” Kadri said.
+“It shows a lot of maturity.
+We have a mature group in here and I don’t think anyone really hit the panic button.”

-Cody Ceci, Connor McDavid and Ryan McLeod scored for the Oilers (1-1).
+Cody Ceci, Connor McDavid and Ryan McLeod scored for the Oilers (1-1), who also trailed by three goals in their first game against Vancouver before rallying to win 5-3.

+“We had a couple of whacks at the end, we were hoping one of those squeaks through.
+It wasn’t meant to be,” said Oilers forward Leon Draisaitl, who had two assists.

+“Just individual and system mistakes, they’re little mistakes that are easy to clean up.
+We can’t spot a team three goals in back-to-back nights.
+That’s something we have to address, obviously.”

 The Flames got off to a quick start, scoring 1:13 into the opening frame when Backlund was able to deposit the rebound in front after Oilers' starter Jack Campbell made the initial save on a deflected shot.